davidpriest/ptp-tools/README.md

 for usage details.
 The `xsl/` directory provides DocBook-to-X customization;
 refer to Bob Stayton's “DocBook XSL: The Complete Guide” for details.

-The toolset has `ptp-site-defaults` directory, containing configuration and support files that supplement or override settings and transformations provided by the stock ASCIIDoc, Docbook XSL, and FOP tools:
+The toolset has `ptp` directory, containing configuration and support files that supplement or override settings and transformations provided by the stock ASCIIDoc, Docbook XSL, and FOP tools: